 - Developing a documented strategy with OKRs (Objectives & Key Results), related SMART goals, and a common understanding of the purpose of the company.
 This document will allow the leadership to generate a cohesive and consistent message to all stakeholders.

-- Implementing structured communication patterns to assure that everyone, independent of rank, is always ”on the same page”, provide clarity of expectations, and focus on performance.
+- Implementing structured communication patterns to assure that everyone, independent of rank, is always ”on the same page”, provides clarity of expectations, and focuses on performance.

 - Introduce a system of “check-ins” which provide the basis for a continuous improvement process on every level.